Srinivas11789/CS6533---Computer-Graphics/README.md

 * Work on Computer Graphics

-Consists of the few assignments and works on Computer Graphics
+Consists of few assignments and works on Computer Graphics